ATL-Flaneur/CoreWebApp/README.md

 ## Optional configuration

-This section covers exchanging metrics between Grafana and Prometheus.
+This optional section enables Grafana to expose its own metrics to Prometheus, enhancing monitoring capabilities.
 They're not scraped for the *System Stats* dashboard loaded earlier.

 ### Configure Grafana to generate data for Prometheus

-Open the Grafnana configuration file (substitute your favorite editor for `vi`):
+Open the Grafana configuration file (substitute your favorite editor for `vi`):

 ```
 sudo vi /etc/grafana/grafana.ini